 All recipes on this website may or may not be appropriate for you, depending on your medical needs and personal preferences.
 Consult with a registered dietitian or your physician if you need help determining the dietary pattern that may be best for you.

-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 - Preheat the oven to 400°F (200°C).
 Line a baking sheet with parchment paper.

-- Spread the chickpeas out on your lined baking sheet in a single layer (touching is fine).
-Bake for a total of 45 minutes, giving them a stir about every 20 minutes.
+- Bake for 45 minutes at 400°F (200°C) on a rack ⅓ down from the top of the oven.
+Give them a stir about every 20 minutes.
 Try to move the ones on the edges of the baking sheet to the middle when you stir.
 This will help them cook more evenly.